IIITLucknowSWEngg/CSAICSABTeam004/Assignment2/Design.md

+Here’s the updated **Software Design Description (SDD)** for your **Amazon Prime Video Clone** project, with all references to live streaming removed:

+---

 # Software Design Description (SDD)

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the comprehensive design for an **Amazon Prime Video Clone**, which will serve as a streaming platform offering on-demand video content, live events, and exclusive Amazon Originals.
+This document outlines the comprehensive design for an **Amazon Prime Video Clone**, which will serve as a streaming platform offering on-demand video content and exclusive Amazon Originals.
 The primary objective is to deliver a highly scalable, feature-rich application with seamless user experiences on web and mobile platforms.
 This SDD provides the architectural blueprint, module details, data flow, and interaction designs essential for implementation.

 ### 1.2 Objectives
 The Amazon Prime Video Clone system is designed to: